Mannequin (1987 film): Music

-Featured in the film, "Nothing's Gonna Stop Us Now" was a song co-written by Albert Hammond and Diane Warren and recorded by the American rock band Starship in 1986.
+Featured in the film, "Nothing's Gonna Stop Us Now" was co-written by Albert Hammond and Diane Warren and recorded by the American rock band Starship in 1986.
 It is a duet featuring Starship vocalists Grace Slick and Mickey Thomas.
 It reached number one on the Billboard Hot 100 on April 4, 1987, and topped the UK Singles Chart for four weeks the following month, becoming the UK's second-biggest-selling single of 1987.

+Mannequin Soundtrack (by Sylvester Levay) 00.
+Twentieth Century Fox (00:13):